fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale off -->

-(string, default: `"1"`)
+(float64, minimum: `0`, default: `1`)

 <!-- vale on -->

 Describes priority level of the flows within the workload.
-Priority level is unbounded and can be any positive integer.
+Priority level is unbounded and can be any positive number.
 Higher numbers means higher priority level.
 The following formula is used to determine the position of a flow in the queue based on virtual finish time: